Cebu 2024 – Drone Videography

 Taking off at Alona Beach in front of our resort for sunset photos.

-In all, I really learned a lot more about flying UAVs this trip, and I’m really glad that Cebu and many areas there were tolerant and receptive of enthusiasts like myself to fly and take videos of the lovely landscapes.
-Hopefully, there would be other places in this region where I can do the same again, and soon!
+Overall, I learned a lot more about flying UAVs on this trip, and I’m really glad that Cebu — and many areas within it — were tolerant and receptive of enthusiasts like myself flying drones to capture videos of the beautiful landscapes.
+Hopefully there will be more places in this region where I can do the same again, and soon!

 Leave a Reply